cloudposse/terraform-aws-components/modules/eks/github-actions-runner/README.md

 (This is a limitation of the official Runner Sets implementation, not this component per se.)
-You will need to install any tools you need in your workflows, either as part of your workflow (recommended) or by maintaining a [custom runner image](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image), or by running such steps in a [separate container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container) that has the tools pre-installed.
+You will need to install any tools you need in your workflows, either as part of your workflow (recommended), by maintaining a [custom runner image](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#creating-your-own-runner-image), or by running such steps in a [separate container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container) that has the tools pre-installed.
 Many tools have publicly available actions to install them, such as `actions/setup-node` to install NodeJS or `dcarbone/install-jq-action`